-We handle the products we produce, make, sell, transport, use and store in line with local regulatory requirements, our Shell General Business Principles and our Commitment and Policy on Health, Safety, Security, Environment (HSSE) and Social Performance.
+The products we produce, make, sell, transport, use and store are managed in line with local regulatory requirements, our Shell General Business Principles and our Commitment and Policy on Health, Safety, Security, Environment (HSSE) and Social Performance.
 We also meet several voluntary industry commitments, including the ICCA Global Product Strategy set out in the ICCA Responsible Care® Global Charter.

 Product stewardship information

-We maintain extensive information to support our collaborative work to make our products safer and more sustainable.
-This information includes Safety Data Sheets, which set out clearly the hazards associated with specific products and any relevant local regulatory requirements.
-Product stewardship summaries provide general health, safety and environmental information about our products.
+We maintain extensive information to support our work to make our products safer and more sustainable.
+This information includes Safety Data Sheets, which set out the hazards associated with specific products and any relevant local regulatory requirements.
+Product Stewardship Summaries provide general health, safety and environmental information about our products.

 - Find out more about chemical substances from our product stewardship summaries